Taj: Divided by Blood

 Taj: Divided by Blood is an Indian period drama streaming television series produced by Contiloe Pictures for ZEE5.
 The series stars Dharmendra, Naseeruddin Shah, Rahul Bose, Aditi Rao Hydari, Zarina Wahab, Sandhya Mridul, Aashim Gulati and Taaha Shah in primary roles.
 It is produced by Abhimanyu Singh, Roopali Singh and William Borthwick.

 The first season premiered on ZEE5 on 3 March 2023.
 The second season, titled Taj: Reign of Revenge, premiered on 12 May 2023.

 Premise

 Taj: Divided by Blood

 Set in the 16th century, the story follows Akbar and the war of succession amongst his 3 sons: Salim, Murad, and Daniyal.
 It is a twisted tale of the struggle for power filled with dangerous politics, poetic beauty, torrid romances, cold treachery, and bloodshed.
 The show unravels multiple layers of each character in the Mughal dynasty.
-The series dramatizes the rise and fall of the various generations of the Mughal Empire, showcasing both the beauty as well as the brutality of the dynasty.
+The series dramatizes the rise and fall of the various generations of the Mughal Empire, showcasing the brutality of the dynasty.